rye-com/rye-pay/README.md

 `initParams` is an object with the following fields:

 > `apiKey: string`
 >
-> Developer's key to access Rye API.
+> Scheduled for deprecation.
+Use `generateJWT` instead.
+Developer's key to access Rye API.
 Either apiKey or generateJWT function must be provided.

 > `generateJWT: () => Promise<string>`
 >
 > Function that is used to generate JWT for authorization.
 Either generateJWT or apiKey must be provided.
+See https://docs.rye.com/jwt-authentication for additional details.

 > `numberEl: string` <sup>required</sup>
 >